adc-connect/adcc/docs/calculations.rst

    state.plot_spectrum()
    plt.show()

-This code uses the :func:`adcc.ExcitedStates.plot_spectrum` function and the `Matplotlib <https://matplotlib.org>`_ package to produce a plot such as
+This code uses the :func:`adcc.ElectronicTransition.plot_spectrum` function and the `Matplotlib <https://matplotlib.org>`_ package to produce a plot such as